Did you know that Parc des Sommets offers a 40% discount for your school outings?

 Level: Intermediate

-Distance: 6,20 km (1 hours 30 minutes)
+Distance: 6 km (1 hour 30 min.)

-Season: spring, summer, autumn
+Season: spring, summer and autumn

 Trailhead: parking P7 (45.277768, -72.644020)